The 12 Biggest Electrical Blackouts In History

 1,200 military police officers were placed in Rio to avoid looting, while city tunnels in São Paulo were closed to prevent assaults.
 60,000 subway riders were heavily inconvenienced.
 To make matters more complicated, the power system of Brazil was privatized days before the event.
 Mines and Energy Minister Rodolpho Tourinho assured that this had nothing to do with the outage, saying, "A lightning bolt is an exceptional fact, there is no reason for doubting the reliability of the Brazilian electrical system."

 A 12-hour power outage caused by a failure of an Uttar Pradesh substation triggered India's northern grid to collapse.
-This affected about 226 million people — roughly a quarter of the country's population.
+This affected about 226 million people, or roughly a quarter of the country's population.
 The Confederation of Indian Industry estimated that the loss to business amounted to about $107.1 million.

 Despite economic expansion in India, the blackout was used by some as an excuse to push for privatization of the electrical industry to bring it up to date.
 Enron was reported to have been contacted to help supply electricity during the crisis but insisted on a price that was three times higher than usual.